nextreleaseio/next-release/content/product/enterprise.md

 items:
 - Bring open-source style server releases and shared collaboration across teams and projects
 - Support for Github and Github Enterprise teams
-- Preserve historical records of every release and easily search for code you shipped last month, last quarter, or last year---
+- Preserve historical records of every release and easily search for code you shipped last month, last quarter, or last year
 ---

 Stuff and things